EchoTheDeveloper/Goblin-Mod-Maker/README.md

 ## Install Instructions and Usage

-I would reccomend following the guide on the wiki: https://islegoblin.wiki/wiki/Modding_for_Isle_Goblin#Using_Mods_Summary
+I would recommend following the guide on the wiki: https://islegoblin.wiki/wiki/Modding_for_Isle_Goblin#Using_Mods_Summary

 ## Help